Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7790 will be 68% faster than the GeForce GT 640 DDR3 overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7790 should perform quite a bit faster than the GeForce GT 640 DDR3 in general. (explain)

-Texel RateThe Radeon HD 7790 is a lot (approximately 94%) better at texture filtering than the GeForce GT 640 DDR3. (explain)
+Texel RateThe Radeon HD 7790 will be a lot (approximately 94%) better at anisotropic filtering than the GeForce GT 640 DDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison